 The next morning, back on our mooring ball, I found a huge wad of grass in the engine water intake and got it out.
 Dave and his best friend, a mechanic, checked to see that we hadn’t burned up the impeller when the engine overheated and it was fine.
 However, they did discover that the high temperature had thinned the engine oil and allowed it to leak from the rocker arm cover, so did a quick repair with some gasket maker.
 And they topped up the coolant since we’d lost some with the extreme heat.
 Started up the engine and she ran perfectly with no overheating.

 If you’re in an area with towing services, having towing insurance really pays off.
 Both Sea Tow and BoatUS have good plans in the US — which is better depends on where you are.
-Our choice is BoatUS; an unlimited gold membership costs $151 a year.
-Our tow would have cost $1625 without insurance.
+Our choice is BoatUS; an unlimited gold membership costs $215 a year.
+Our tow would have cost $1625 without insurance, probably more today.

 Be sure to subscribe to The Boat Galley newsletter to keep up with what we’re up to and get helpful tips and encouragement from the water.